Cr1stal/Logspect/README.md

 # Logspect - Log Management Solution

-A powerful Electron-based log management application built with Vue.js and Vite.
+A powerful Electron-based log viewer application for Ruby on Rails projects.
+It aims to become the dev tool for log related debugging and unlock productivity.

 ## Features